iTwin/itwinjs-core/README.md

-# ECJS
+# ECJs

-ECJS provides an API to work with EC metadata in Javascript (build using Typescript).
+ECJs provides an API to work with EC metadata in Javascript (build using Typescript).

 ## Getting Started